brainlife/docs/docs/user/tutorial.md

 ## Visualize Dataset

 All visualization on Brainlife is donee Cloud side.
-THis means that data seets do not have to be moved from their storage location to the user browser.
+THis means that data sheets do not have to be moved from their storage location to the user browser.
 Any datasets stored in Brainlife can be visualized using Web-based and Native (via [Web-VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing)) visualization Apps registered for specific datatypes.
 To launch a visualization program, click on the visualizer icon (:fa-eye:) at the top of dataset dialog.

 For example, `neuro/anat/t1` datasets can be visualized by the following set of Visualization Apps.